RFC-MACP-0010

 • ttl_ms - deadline for the transfer,

-• context and roots - any frozen handoff context or trust boundary needed for replay.
+• context_id, extensions, and roots - any frozen handoff context reference, attached data, or trust boundary needed for replay.

 4. Message types